 LONDON is excluded from the list because it was never considered as having a 'county', as such – but essentially qualifies for inclusion.

-Once postcodes were introduced nationally, further post towns were added to the above list, these only as long as the full address and postcode were present.
+Further post towns could have the county omitted, only as long as the full address and postcode were present.
 These were mostly post towns which were at the head of the postcode areas: